 - Parenting Tips

-What are the Bullying in Schools Facts
+Facts about Bullying in Schools

 - According to DoSomething.org, over 3.2 million students become victims of bullying every single year.
 This relates to over 160,000 students skipping schools to avoid it.
 This, of course, has long-term effects on the individual’s education and personal growth.

-- 25% of teachers claim to see nothing wrong with bullying and will think of it as a normal part of life.
+- 25% of teachers claim to see nothing wrong with bullying and think of it as a normal part of life.
 On average, only around 4% of teachers in the US will get involved if they see an act of bullying taking place.

 - Hand in hand with the bullying in schools facts above, only 30% of boys and 40% of girls will speak up to their teachers when they feel as though they’re being bullied by the age of 14, meaning around 65% of bullying cases go under the radar.

-- All in all, around 54% of everybody under the age of 25 say they have been bullied at some points in their lives.
+- All in all, around 54% of everybody under the age of 25 say they have been bullied at some point in their lives.
 Around 20% of these people surveyed say they were verbally bullied.

 - Generally speaking, people who have been bullied in the past will develop tendencies to bully others in the future.